Devo: 2007–2013: Something for Everybody

 In December 2007, Devo released their first new single since 1990, "Watch Us Work It", which was featured in a commercial for Dell.
 The song features a sampled drum track from the New Traditionalists song "The Super Thing".
 Casale said that the song was chosen from a batch that the band was working on, and that it was the closest the band had been to releasing a new album.

 Devo performed at the South by Southwest (SXSW) festival in March 2009, unveiling a new stage show with synchronized video backdrops (similar to the 1982 tour), new costumes, and three new songs: "Don't Shoot, I'm a Man!", "What We Do", and "Fresh".
-On September 16, Warner Bros. and Devo announced re-releases of Q: Are We Not Men?
+On September 16, Warner Bros. and Devo announced rereleases of Q: Are We Not Men?
 A: We Are Devo! and Freedom of Choice, as well as a subsequent tour, where they would perform both albums in their entirety.

 A new album, Something for Everybody, was eventually released on June 15, 2010, preceded by a 12-inch single of "Fresh"/"What We Do" on June 10.
 Devo was awarded the first Moog Innovator Award on October 29, during Moogfest 2010 in Asheville, North Carolina.
 The Moog Innovator Award has been said to celebrate "pioneering artists whose genre-defying work exemplifies the bold, innovative spirit of Bob Moog".
 Devo was scheduled to perform at Moogfest, but Bob Mothersbaugh severely injured his hand three days prior, and the band was forced to cancel.
 Mark Mothersbaugh and Gerald Casale collaborated with Austin-based band the Octopus Project to perform "Girl U Want" and "Beautiful World" at the event instead.

 The band split from Warner Bros in 2012 and launched a new "post-Warner Brothers" website that would offer "new protective gear" and "unreleased material from the archives in vinyl disc format".
 In August of that year, the band released a single called "Don't Roof Rack Me, Bro (Seamus Unleashed)", dedicated to the Republican Party presidential candidate Mitt Romney's former pet dog Seamus.
 The title refers to the Mitt Romney dog incident of 1983, when Romney travelled twelve hours with the dog in a crate on his car's roof rack.

 On June 24, 2013, the group's former drummer Alan Myers died of stomach cancer in Los Angeles, California.
 He was 58.
 News reports at the time of his death incorrectly cited brain cancer as the cause.
 One month later, Devo released their Something Else for Everybody album, which collected "Unreleased Demos and Focus Group Rejects" from 2006–2009.
 Gerald Casale had earlier teased the album in a 2012 interview with Billboard magazine.